Sobha Surendran

-Sobha Surendran is an Indian politician from the state of Kerala, allied to the Bharatiya Janata Party (BJP).
-Sobha is the first woman politician from Kerala BJP to hold a position at the national level.
-She has acted as the state president of BJP Mahila Morcha.
+Sobha Surendran (born 1974) is an Indian politician from the state of Kerala, allied to the Bharatiya Janata Party (BJP).
+She is widely recognized for her participation in various social and political issues.
+Sobha is the first woman politician from Kerala to hold a position at the national level.
+She has acted as the state president of BJP Mahila Morcha.Known for her dynamic oratory and grassroots connections, Sobha has increased BJP's vote share in every election she has contested.
 She also serves on the board of directors of the Chennai Petroleum Corporation.